Slowly but surely, the global TV market is shifting.

 “Love & Anarchy”

 For those who like their TV romances with a razor-blade edge, here’s this Swedish comedy that grows out of an office flirtation.
 When an incoming publishing exec (Ida Engvoll) and the temp IT guy (Björn Mosten) set off a codependent blackmail game, their back-and-forth hijinks become a high-stakes emotional gamble.
 It’s a show that would work on its own as a workplace comedy, a charming and thorny love story, or a marriage drama.
 That it manages to seamlessly blend all of them and bring a different sense of control in how this kind of story usually plays out, is an impressive achievement.
-Season 2 is on its way and can’t get here soon enough.
+The recently released Season 2 is now streaming and picks up right where the fantastic first season left off.

 (Read more on “Love & Anarchy” here.)